General Plan Update Program

 The Employment Protection Districts (EPDs) are economically viable industrial and employment-rich lands to be preserved as major employment centers.
 These areas, which are identified on this map, are protected by policies to prevent the conversion of industrial land to non-industrial uses.
 Click here and here to view policies

+The General Plan aligns itself with the Los Angeles County Strategic Plan for Economic Development in recognizing the value and importance of retaining land where jobs-rich uses can thrive.
 To implement the General Plan Update’s industrial policy, manufacturing zones will be revised to preserve industrial lands.
 Click here to view the draft manufacturing zones.

 Protecting Agricultural Resources

 Agricultural Resource Areas (ARAs) are areas where the General Plan Update promotes the preservation of agricultural uses.
 The ARAs, which are identified on this map, consist of areas that have been historically farmed in the County, as well as farmland identified by the State Department of Conservation.
 These areas are protected by policies to prevent the conversion of farmland to incompatible uses.
 Click here and here to view policies.